 Market manipulation can occur in various forms.
-Executing transactions under certain circumstances can be an act of manipulation, while even the placing of orders or executing transactions under false pretences as well as the mere dissemination of incorrect or misleading information can constitute manipulation.
+On the one hand, executing transactions under certain conditions can be an act of manipulation, while in other cases even the placing of orders of the execution of transactions under false pretences, as well as the mere dissemination of incorrect or misleading information, or input data for the calculation of a benchmark may all constitute manipulation.

-The dissemination, via the media, of information, rumours or news that send out false or misleading signals about financial instruments to the market is also defined as market manipulation.
+Furthermore, the dissemination of information, rumours or news through the media that gives false or misleading signals with regard to a financial instrument in the market, also constitutes market manipulation.